 Use a large stockpot

 Some recipes require the reduction of the water content within the ingredients.
 Easy canning recipes, such as strawberry jam, need cooking before you may can them.
 A large No products found. is invaluable for this process.

 Keep in mind that the initial cooking process of particularly wet recipes profoundly affects the canned product’s shelf life.

 Invest in a kitchen timer

-A kitchen timer may be one of the most useful gadgets to use when canning.
+A No products found. may be one of the most useful gadgets to use when canning.
 You don’t want to set everything to cook and then forget about it!
 So, use a kitchen timer because the alarm will alert you to the readiness of your canning.

 Also, when preparing easy canning recipes such as jam and spaghetti sauce, the kitchen timer is invaluable.

 The canning process involves the handling of hot objects.
 Therefore, safety should remain a key factor when you start.
 A magnetic No products found. may allow you to place lids onto your hot jars safely.

 And because you need to keep the process as sterile as possible, the lid lifter may make your job a lot easier.
 Cross-contamination and bacterial infection may result from your handling of the lids.
 So, a magnetic lid lifter is worth its weight in gold.

 The Method Behind Our Madness